 The Maldives has a host of incredible resorts to stay at and several of the luxury resorts offer personal butlers.
 You will find them at Soneva Fushi, at Six Senses Laamu, at Milaidhoo, at the St. Regis Vommuli Island or at the Conrad Rangali among many others.

 From experience, not all butlers are made equal and while some are there to help but cannot take the initiative to pre-empt your needs, others are able to go several steps further and know what you need even before you do.

-I found the service at Gili Lankanfushi and our butler to be of exceptional level.
-He was ready to help us with whatever requirement we had and was always prompt and, as the Marketing Director put it, “cool as a cucumber”.
-I was sure he had dealt with far more difficult people than us.
+I found the service at Gili Lankanfushi and our Mr Friday butler to be of an exceptional level.
+He was ready to help us with whatever requirement we had and was always prompt.
+As the Marketing Director put it, Mr Fridays always appear “cool as a cucumber”.
+I was sure he had dealt with far more difficult guests than us.

 Perhaps what sets the butlers at Gili apart from the good service everywhere else is the can-do attitude and the sense that no matter what you ask for, no matter your wishes, everything is possible.
 If you can think it, Mr/Ms Friday can make it happen.

 The feeling that nothing is too troublesome is something that is quite unique of the Maldives and not found at other honeymoon destinations like Bora Bora.
 When I compare both, the level of personalised service is something with which the Maldives stands out.

 But even there, not all the luxury Maldivian resorts excel at it as well as Gili does.
 This is one of the real pioneering resorts in the concept of personal butlers and it shows.